erikcox/ecox.rocks/_posts/2014-08-28-Getting-Started-With-Android-Development.md

     Tools > Android > SDK Manager

-Alternatively in the command line you can type:
+Alternatively, in the command line you can type:

     $ android update sdk --no-ui

-If you have trouble finding a command in Android Studio you can use the _Find Action_ search box.
+To quickly find a shortcut or command in Android Studio you can use the _Find Action_ search box.
 Hit `Ctrl or Cmd +Shift+A`, then type what you're looking for.

-If you are having trouble, check your environment variables (.bash_profile or .bashrc in Linux).
+If you are having trouble setting up Java or the SDK, check your environment variables (.bash_profile or .bashrc in Linux).
 If they don't exist, add:

     export JAVA_HOME=/usr/local/Java_1.8.1/